 On the federal government side, there’s the McKinney-Vento Homeless Assistance Grants.
 This represents the largest federal investment in homeless assistance, and is responsible for funding many local shelter and housing programs.

 Soon, the McKinney-Vento program will undergo considerable change as a result of the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 In 2009, Congress passed the HEARTH Act which reauthorized the McKinney-Vento Homeless Assistance programs and made some considerable changes to the program.
 The changes outlined in the HEARTH Act will be implemented starting in late 2011 and early 2012, and include:

 Currently, homeless and housing advocates are asking Congress to increase the budget for McKinney-Vento assistance programs.
 Though the Administration's FY 2011 budget proposal does call for a ten percent increase, approximately $2.4 billion is required in FY 2011 to fully implement the changes in the HEARTH Act while continuing to fund existing homeless assistance programs.
 The McKinney-Vento program is just one of the numerous programs within HUD that help people experiencing or at risk of homelessness, including the Section 8 Housing Choice Voucher program, Housing Opportunities for Persons with AIDS, public housing, and others.

-The Department of Health and Human Services also offers some homeless assistance services through the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The U.S. Department of Health and Human Services also offers some homeless assistance services through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 As is commonly accepted, many people experiencing homelessness also experience mental health complications and/or addiction and abuse problems.

 The SAMHSA programs include the Grants for the Benefit of Homeless Individuals (GBHI) program, the Treatment Systems for Homeless program, and the Projects for Assistance in Transition from Homelessness (PATH) program.
 In addition, efforts are underway to authorize the Services to End Long-Term Homelessness Act (SELHA), which would fund an array of services in permanent supportive housing.
 Funders Together

 Other federal departments, including the Departments of Justice, Education, and Veterans’ Affairs also provide programs targeted at people experiencing or at risk of homelessness.